lucamors/CAENHV_CTRL/readme.md

 # A simple controller for CAEN DT547x H.V.
 Power Supply

-This repo contains a simple program, written in c, for the control of the CAEN DT547x Desktop power supply family under gnu/linux operating systems.
+This repo contains a simple program, written in c, for the control of the CAEN DT547x Desktop power supply family under GNU/Linux operating systems.

-The communication with the module is accomplished via serial over usb using the protocol describe in the instrument's manual provided by the vendor.
+The communication with the module is accomplished via serial over USB using the protocol described in the instrument's manual provided by the vendor.

 ## Installation